yws-ss/AWS-Kiro-Workshops/Spec-Coding/Kiro-Spec-Workshop.md

 <img width="472" height="360" alt="image" src="https://github.com/user-attachments/assets/7a6f1648-f717-4e44-a29a-189d096a70d3" />

-##  🚀 Exercise 1 - Use Vibe Coding to create a simple Web base shooting game OR a e-commerce website
+##  🚀 Exercise 1 - Use Vibe Coding to create a Web base shooting game OR a e-commerce website

+Web base shooting game
 ```
 Please help me to build a web-based shooting game use keyboard control, including a quick instruction page

 ```

+e-commerce website
 ```
  Please help me to build a simple e-commerce website with three web pages, including Home page, Product page and Shopping Cart page